Difference Between Revenue and Earnings

 Formula

-- Revenue is calculated as the number of units of goods (or products) sold * price per unit.
+- Revenue is calculated as the number of units of goods (or products) sold * per unit.

 - Earnings are the amount remaining after taking out the expenses or the amount of depreciation of the underlying asset.

-It can also be stated that Revenue – Expenses = Earnings, assuming the expenses are less than revenues, the company will have a profit.
+It can also be stated that Revenue – Expenses = Earnings; assuming the expenses are less than revenues, the company will have a profit.

 It can also be derived that if expenses are more than revenue, there will be a net loss, which a company may have to suffer.